Mexican Chicken Flautas

 - 6 white corn tortillas, warmed

 - Pour oil into a deep skillet to about ½-inch deep.
 Heat oil over medium heat to 350°F (180°C).

 - Heat a skillet over medium heat.
 Lay a tortilla into the skillet to warm, about 20 seconds per side.
-Remove to a flat working surface.
-Put about 2 tablespoons shredded chicken near an edge of the tortilla.
+Transfer to a flat working surface.
+Spoon about 2 tablespoons shredded chicken near an edge of the tortilla.
 Roll tortilla tightly around the chicken to form a cylinder.
 Pierce the tortilla with toothpicks to keep closed.
 Repeat process with remaining tortillas and chicken.

-- Fry filled tortillas in hot oil until crisp and golden, about 60 to 90 seconds per side.
-Remove the flautas from the oil to a paper towel-lined plate to drain.
+- Fry filled tortillas in hot oil until crisp and golden, 60 to 90 seconds per side.
+Remove the flautas from the oil and transfer to a paper towel-lined plate to drain.
 Serve hot.

 What others are saying

 Always called these “taquitos” but I guess flautas is the proper term.
 I added sauce from a can of chipotle peppers in adobo to the chicken to add some spice.
 They were really good, I didn’t need any toppings.